Updated January 2023

 Education programs often neglect to teach practical mental health knowledge and intervention strategies, even though in the real world, teachers are dealing with these issues on a daily basis.

 The prevalence of drugs, bullying, sexual violence, and mass shootings at schools is a stark reminder of this reality.

-☑️ 10-20% of Canadian youth are affected by a mental illness or disorder (Canadian Mental Health Association)
+☑️ 20 per cent of Canadian youth are affected by a mental illness or disorder.
+(Canadian Mental Health Association)

-☑️ In Canada, only 1 out of 5 children who need mental health services receives them (Canadian Mental Health Association)
+☑️ In Canada, only 20 per cent of children who need mental health services receive them.
+(Canadian Mental Health Association)